 From fat to sickeningly anorexic and all points between, Martin Berkhan has occupied all parts of the physique spectrum.
 Today, he lives and breathes the life of a natural albeit non-competitive bodybuilder, a feat made all the more laudable provided his unrepentant fondness for cheesecake.

 Martin’s desire to rid himself of the neuroses that accompanied his pursuit of bodybuilding sparked a revolution in the online fitness community.
-The public response to his intermittent fasting (also known as IF) experiment proved overwhelming, and it soon became apparent that he wasn’t alone in his struggle against bodybuilding’s nutritional dogma.
+The public response to his intermittent fasting (also known as IF) experiment proved overwhelming, and that he wasn’t alone in his struggle against bodybuilding’s nutritional dogma.
 His experimentation led to the development of the Leangains protocol, and that, folks, made him an internet fitness celebrity.

 “Leangains was partly inspired by the Halberg et. al. study that came out just as I started researching intermittent fasting,” he told me, “but the protocol came first.”
 Like so many of us, prior to IF Martin had adhered to a diet strategy best described as ‘orthorexia-lite,’ euphemized in fitness circles as ‘clean eating.’

 So what makes IF so successful, and why has it left such a lasting impact?
 IF is truly remarkable, a diet method in which the aspiring physique athlete can have his or her cheesecake and eat it too.

 The Meal Frequency Fallacy

 IF challenges the ubiquitous fitness rule that in order to stay lean, muscular, and healthy, one must eat small, protein-containing meals every two to three hours.
 I bring this up because to understand why IF works, we need to understand why the ‘eat every two to three hours’ maxim does not work.